zeek/zeek/src/script_opt/ZAM/OPs/README.txt

 #
 # 	internal-op	similar to "op", but for ZAM instructions only used
 # 			internally, and thus not having any AST counterpart
-# 	internal-binary-op	the same, for operations that take two operands
 # 	internal-assignment-op	the same, for operations that assign ZVals
 # 				produced by loading interpreter variables
 # 				or calling functions